-I'm the breeder behind Wakemup Goldens located in Kansas.
+I'm Beth E., the breeder behind Wakemup Goldens located in Kansas.
 We are an occasional breeder of performance Goldens with proper structure and temperament.
 Our dogs live in our home and are our pets first and foremost.

-What makes Beth’s program special
+What makes your program special?

 Beth has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 "A deposit is accepted upon approval of application AND confirmation of pregnancy via ultrasound ."